yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 **5. Create Example Agents:** Consider adding a demo agent to the [examples directory](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) to showcase your new features.

-**6. Update CHANGELOG:** Document your modifications in [CHANGELOG.md](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CHANGELOG.md) to keep the project’s history clear.
+**6. Update CHANGELOG:** Document your modifications in [CHANGELOG.md](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CHANGELOG.md) to keep the project's history clear.

 ## Submitting Your Work